RigorousRon/Launch-School-Core/back_end/JS101/js109_study_guide_notes.md

-      output is displaying something to the console vs return values are the values being brought back from a function after a function has done some operation on the values. a function has side effects when it does both of those things, or mutates a value
+      output is displaying something to the console vs return values are the values being brought back from a function after a function has done some operation on the values. a function has side effects when it does both of those things, or mutates a value (more side effects???)

     from notes:
       ???